oxford-omni-lab-org/OMNI_ultrasound/readme.txt

 NB: this packages required Python 3.11.
 This can be achieved by creating a conda environement: e.g: conda create -n fetalbrain-env python=3.11

-NB: All volumes must be resampled to 0.6mm3 before applying this pipeline
+NB: All volumes must be resampled to 0.6mm3 before applying this pipeline.

 [Future Plans]